Garberchov/GARBER_INSTITUTE/README.md

 # Garber Institute Of Andrew Garber Learning
-All assignments for Andrew Garber in the Garber Institute, a semi-custom homeschooling curriculum starting in early march of 2022.
-Designed for maximum learning and minimum conformity.
+All assignments for Andrew Garber in the Garber Institute, a custom homeschooling curriculum designed for maximum learning and minimum conformity.

-School Schedule (subject to change):
+School Schedule 2024 (subject to change):
 ![Alt text](school_schedule.png)